seddon-software/raspberry-pi/README.txt

 		http://localhost:5559/graph.html
 	At present I am assuming the raspberry pi is sending data in the range 0 to 10.
 It is fairly simple to allow different ranges.

+To Install Python on Raspberry Pi:

+1. Download Python-3.6.1.tar.xz from https://www.python.org/

+2. Unzip the file and then use the commands:
+	./configure
+	make
+	make test
+	sudo make install
+This will install Python 3.6 but pip3 may not be working.

+3. Install necessary modules using: sudo apt-get install libreadline-gplv2-dev libncursesw5-dev libssl-dev libsqlite3-dev tk-dev libgdbm-dev libc6-dev libbz2-dev

+4. Configure pip:
+	sudo make
+	sudo make install

+5. Now you should be able to use pip, e.g.: sudo pip3 install numpy